YuvrajSingh27A/fsd-tranings/README.md

 # fsd-tranings
-In this file i will add my projects which i will build during internship
+In this file i will add my projects which i will build during my  internship program Author- Yuvraj Singh